California Trucking Accident Attorney Serving Los Angeles & San Bernardino Counties

 In addition to the above, truck drivers are susceptible to all the negligent and reckless driving behaviors as other drivers, including speeding, distracted driving, texting while driving, drinking and driving, failure to signal, following too closely, etc. The main difference is the increased likelihood of catastrophic injury or wrongful death as a result of a truck accident.

 Get the Help You Need After a Serious Truck Accident in Los Angeles or San Bernardino

-If you have been hurt in an accident with an 18-wheeler, or if you lost a loved one to a fatal tractor-trailer accident in Los Angeles or San Bernardino County, call The Law Firm of Oscar A. Ischiu, Esq. for a free consultation with a knowledgeable and dedicated trucking accident lawyer.
-We make ourselves available to you 24/7 and speak both English and Spanish.
+If you have been hurt in an accident with an 18-wheeler, or if you lost a loved one to a fatal tractor-trailer accident in Los Angeles or San Bernardino County, call The Law Firm of Oscar A. Ischiu, Esq. for a consultation with a knowledgeable and dedicated trucking accident lawyer.
+We speak both English and Spanish.
 There’s no fee if we don’t recover compensation on your behalf.